DeepX-inc/machina/README.md

 # machina

 machina is a library for real-world Deep Reinforcement Learning which is built on top of PyTorch.
+machina is officially pronounced "mάkɪnə".

 ## Features
 **High Composability**